elastic/elasticsearch-specification/api-design-guidelines/naming.md

 - All member APIs of a given namespace are logically related and form a coherent set.
 - Related functionality is not distributed across multiple arbitrary namespaces

+NOTE: The endpoint namespaces are used to generate tags in the OpenAPI documents.
+The tags are ultimately used to group the endpoints in the API documentation.
+To override the default tag, use `@doc_tag`.

 ### Use the global namespace sparingly

 The top-level global namespace should be treated with particular care.
 It is traditionally reserved for search and document endpoints only.
 A case should be made and a broader discussion carried out before new endpoints unrelated to these functions are added to the global namespace.